How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 When looking to improve students’ problem-solving skills, I’d try to select a topic I know they’d ideally mastered, or at least mostly understood and were fairly confident with.

-And there you have it; 9 essential processes for teachers and for teachers to work through together, whatever stage they’re at!
+And there you have it; 10 essential processes for teachers and students to work through together, whatever stage they’re at!

-We’ve only explored how to learn math when teaching new concepts.
+We’ve only explored teaching math for new concepts.
 It’s equally important to plan your teaching so that topics are revisited frequently at the appropriate spacing.

 This ensures that all the hard work on developing conceptual understanding isn’t lost because students forget what they’ve learned.